 The breakfast and brunch options at Redmond are unique that every egg, tomato and glass of milk is sourced from local farms such as Rivendell in Heber City, Brickhouse Growers in Orem and Redmond’s own farm.
 They take pride in providing raw milk and cheese options that are bacteria-tested to the strictest degree, free of hormones and additives and provided by cows that (rightfully) get to graze around all day.
 While browsing their extensive menu, The Farm Boy ($9.99)—two oatcakes, uncured bacon and eggs—provided the perfect amount of breakfast for me.
 I also selected the Green Juice ($9.99 for 12 oz, $12.99 for 16 oz), a hand-pressed mix of raw kale, celery, ginger, cucumber and lemon.

-The oatcakes were dense and accompanied by Redmond’s raw butter and maple syrup.
-The eggs had an amber-orange yolk, a sign of a happy, healthy chicken.
-They tasted as good as they looked and were dusted with salt and pepper, though not enough to distract from the pure egginess.
-The bacon complimented the eggs with a tangy, savory crunch.
+The dense oatcakes are accompanied by Redmond’s raw butter and maple syrup.
+The eggs have an amber-orange yolk, a sign of a happy, healthy chicken.
+They taste as good as they looked and are dusted with salt and pepper, though not enough to distract from the pure egginess.
+The bacon compliments the eggs with a tangy, savory crunch.
 The Farm Boy is five steps above food you prepare when you’re camping but gives the same rugged feel of simplicity and connecting with nature.
 Green juice is my holy grail for a Saturday morning, and Redmond produces a hefty, condensed amount—this thing is an invigorating jolt to the system.

 For lunch options, I went with the Spicy Avocado Burger ($10.99) and a side of Garlic & Herb Fries ($3.99).
 The fries came out first, and I could smell them from ten feet away.
 The only thing better than the smell was the taste, credited to local Rivendell potatoes, Redmond Real Salt, herbs de Provence and a garlic-infused avocado oil that made the fries airy and bursting with flavor.
 The only reason I didn’t lick my fingers was because I remembered I was in public.